pactus-project/PIPs/PIPs/pip-8.md

 It is defined as `1` for the BLS signature schema.
 However, there are some problems with this approach:

-1. It doesn't convey its intended usage.
+1. The address can be misused.
 For example, a user might use an account address as a validator address in a [Bond transaction](https://pactus.org/learn/transaction/bond/) (An issue regarding this problem is reported [here](https://github.com/pactus-project/pactus/issues/510)).
 2. For some usages, such as smart contracts, there isn't a dedicated public key, making the `type` inconsistent with its original definition.
 3. The address doesn't indicate its usage.
 This makes it challenging for both humans and machines to identify the purpose of each address, whether it belongs to an `account`, `validator`, or `contract`.
 This is particularly troublesome in applications like block explorers.